sinclare210/TodoList-Project/README.md

-# Frontend Mentor - Easybank landing page solution
+#  Todo-list Project Using React.js

-This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a todo-list project built using react.js and tailwind.css.

 ## Table of contents